Anonymoesje/optimized-versions-server/README.md

 # Optimized Versions Server
-> A Streamyfin companion server for better downloads with intelligent caching
+> A Streamyfin companion server with GPU support for better downloads with intelligent caching

 ## About